Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 Prior Coursework

-With program approval, students are allowed to count no more than 12 credits of graduate coursework from other institutions.
+With program approval, students may be allowed to transfer up to 12 credits of graduate coursework from other institutions.
+In cases where a new faculty member brings a student advisee with them from their prior institution, more than 12 credits may be considered and approved for that student.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation